 Total time: 1 hour and 10 minutes (including 10 minutes of cooling time)

-This fresh ginger and pear cake makes the most of the pear season.
+This fresh dessert will make the most of your pears in season.
 Each slice of this dense and fluffy cake is filled with flavors of ginger, cardamon, and juicy pears that melt right in your mouth.
 And yet, this is a one-bowl recipe, so you can skip a pile of dirty dishes.